tdongsi/python/docs/source/_posts/EffectivePython/2018-08-12-effective-python-part-3.markdown

 ```

 In the solution to starting **Problem-1** shown above, the origial `helper` function's logic has been encapsulated into a CheckSpecial class, in the `__call__` method specifically.
-When the additional requirement "check if special number encountered" comes in, it is apparent that `helper` function has to become stateful.
+When the additional requirement "check if special number encountered" comes in, it is apparent that `helper` function has to become a stateful closure.
 Since we already has it converted to `CheckSpecial` class, it would be easier to keep the state as a new `CheckSpecial` object's attribute `found` and update the object state accordingly, as follows:

 ``` python Updating CheckSpecial class for Problem-2